trestles/ios-notes/views.md

  center P15
  changing a view's bounds does not change its center; changing a views center does not change its bounds

+#### setupMethods
+#### drawRect
+  - really just for drawing like UIBezierPath or UIView animateWithDuration
+  - setNeedsDisplay
+  - layoutSubviews

 #### CGAffineTransform P16